ghorsington/H3VR.Sideloader/README.md

 **Meshes, materials, prefabs**: WIP, there is no tool yet to do this automatically.
 Refer to the [wiki](https://github.com/denikson/H3VR.Sideloader/wiki) for info on how to create these packages manually.

+**Custom objects (weapons, spawner IDs)**: WIP, there is no tool yet to do this automatically.
+Refer to the [wiki](https://github.com/denikson/H3VR.Sideloader/wiki/Custom-items) for WIP info about creating new weapons.